Teratopia/AppliedMaterials/src/data/board.md

   other:
     - title: Atento S.A.
   boardComittees:
-    - title: CorHuman Resources & Compensation (Chair)
+    - title: Human Resources & Compensation (Chair)
   keyQualifications:
     - title: Service management for technology companies on a global, regional and country level
     - title: Senior leadership and management experience